zaichaopan/load-script/README.md

 # Load Script

-Load script into client javascript and returns a promise
+Load script into client side javascript and returns a promise

 ## Usage